LNTR/python-socket-server/Readme.md

 - Python

-  - Socket : To connect the client with the server.
+  - socket module : To connect the client with the server.
-  - Json : To communicate data with the php file in a convinient manner.
+  - json module : To communicate data with the php file in a convinient manner.
-  - Subprocess : To communicate with the php.exe file to fetch the results of the executed process
+  - subprocess module : To communicate with the php.exe file to fetch the results of the executed process
-  - Os : To check whether the resource given is available or not.
+  - os module : To check whether the resource given is available or not.

 - PHP
   - I also included the php application.
 So the machine that the server is running would not have to install any additional software.